Experienced solicitors in and around Lanarkshire

 Although based in Bellshill, we provide legal services throughout Lanarkshire and beyond.
 We primarily practice in Hamilton, Airdrie and Lanark Sheriff Courts but have no difficulty travelling elsewhere in Scotland.

-There is no legal problem too small for us nor too challenging.
+There is no legal problem too minor for us nor too challenging.
 All of our solicitors are highly respected in their fields of practice.
 We pride ourselves on being approachable, sympathetic but tenacious when necessary.
 Your legal problem is our problem.

 We are committed to continuing professional development and our solicitors ensure they keep abreast of changes in the law.
 We are members of professional associations including the Family Law Association and The Law Society of Scotland.